-It’s normal to feel sadness after you have been diagnosed with cancer.
-It could be sadness that you have lost your good health and ability to do some things that you enjoy.
+It’s normal to feel sad after you have been diagnosed with cancer.
+You might be sad that you have lost your good health and ability to do some things that you enjoy.
 It might be the uncertainty of the future that upsets you most.

 It may be there all the time.
 Or the sadness may come and go, depending on what else is happening in your life.

 People often say they are depressed instead of sad.
 But sadness is different from depression.
 Sadness is a natural part of any loss, grief, change or disappointment.

 You might feel you should try and hide your sadness and be positive to make it easier on the people around you.
 Friends and family might find it hard to cope with their own sadness about your illness.